asanaullah/ZipVersa-SSDP/README.md

 ## TL;DR
-- Connect the FPGA (using the inner port) to a router with 1Gbps LAN ports.
+- Connect the FPGA (using the inner port) to a router with 1Gbps LAN ports using Cat5e or higher grade cables (I used Cat6).
 - Set up a static IP for the FPGA.
 - Update configure.sh with i) host IP, ii) device IP, iii) subnet mask, iv) device MAC address, and v) router IP.
 - Run "source configure.sh" as super user